SQLintersection/sqlintersection.github.io/_posts/2018-09-27-Tim-Radney.markdown

 ---
 layout: post
-title:  "Tim Radney"
+title:  "Tim Radney | Principal Consultant, SQLskills"
 date:   2018-09-27 11:48:33 +0400
-expertise: Principal Consultant, SQLskills

 ---

 Tim is a Principal Consultant with SQLskills.com.
 He has worked with SQL server for the past 15 years, in a variety of roles including DBA, Lead DBA, and multi-department manager, which have given him extensive experience planning and implementing large-scale environment changes and upgrades.
 Tim is a SQL Server MVP and has a whole collection of Microsoft and other industry certifications.
 His experience includes HA/DR, virtualization, SSIS, SSRS, and performance tuning, among everything else SQL Server-related.